Dosage, Potency & Delivery Mechanisms

 Deciding which product is best for you means thinking about your personal CBD therapy goals.
 What do you want to get out of CBD?
 This will help you determine the times of day, amounts, and delivery mechanisms that are right for you.

-Eating a healthy diet high in saturated fats will help with absorption (as CBD is fat-soluble), but it is ultimately up to the individual to utilize trial and error to see what works for their own goals and system.
+Eating a healthy diet high in unsaturated fats will help with absorption (as CBD is fat-soluble), but it is ultimately up to the individual to utilize trial and error to see what works for their own goals and system.
 The rule of thumb is to start low and go slow.
 The endocannabinoid system works with pathways throughout the entire body.
 It took many years to create the unbalance you are targeting—it cannot be fixed through improper use of CBD.

 Bioavailability = the amount of the substance that gets absorbed by the body